You've got questions. We've got answers.

 International students are those who are not U.S. citizens and not U.S. lawful permanent residents (do not hold a "green card"/alien registration card).
 Learn more about applying as an international student.

 A re-entry student is a student who has previously taken a course at NMU (after high school graduation), has not been enrolled for one year or longer, has not completed a baccalaureate degree, and who wishes to enroll in a future term at NMU.
-(Re-entry students are not required to pay an additional application fee.)
 If your last enrollment was within the past year, you do not need to re-apply.
 Access your MyNMU account for course registration.
 Learn more about applying as a re-entry student.

 A student who has obtained a baccalaureate degree (at NMU or another institution) who is planning to complete a second undergraduate degree or seek an initial secondary or elementary provisional teaching certificate.
 Students with earned baccalaureate or higher degrees who are not seeking an undergraduate degree or teaching certificate and want to take undergraduate level courses for personal or professional development or preparation for a graduate program should apply as post-baccalaureate non-degree.
 Learn more about applying as a post-bac student.